 At a national level, the LGPS Scheme Advisory Board (SAB) consists of representatives from across a broad spectrum of LGPS stakeholders.
 Its purpose is to encourage best practice, increase transparency and coordinate technical and standards issues by being reactive and proactive.
 Separate SABs exist for the schemes in England and Wales, Scotland and Northern Ireland.

 Employer Representatives

-- Councillor Tim Mitchell (Westminster, Conservative) - Councillor Guthrie McKie (Westminster, Labour) Vice-Chairman of Local Pension Board - Marie Holmes (The Grey Coat Hospital)
+- Councillor Matt Noble, Chairman of the Local Pension Board (Westminster, Labour) - Councillor Barbara Arzymanow (Westminster, Conservative) - Marie Holmes (The Grey Coat Hospital)

 Scheme Member Representatives